florianhartig/ResearchSkills/Labs/Statistics/Practicals/StatisticalAnalysisInR/Statistics.md

-Statistics crash course
-===
+# Research Skills Practical: Regression with R (ca. 1.5h)
+`r format(Sys.time(), '%d %B, %Y')`

+#### Notes for the user

-*These scripts are intended to be read together with the more detailed explanation [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/Statistics/Script/EssentialStatistics.pdf)*
+* *These practical tutorials scripts are intended to be read together with the more detailed explanation [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/Statistics/Script/EssentialStatistics.pdf)*

+* *If you had problems to follow the practical, see links to websites with further explanations at the end of this document!*

+* *To run the code demonstrated here, you should install R and RStudio*

 ## Continous response variables